herrowna/digital-garden-jekyll-template/_notes/transition-from-lurking-to-contributing.md

 ---
-title: transitioning from lurking to contirbuting
+title: transitioning from lurking to contributing
 ---

 Crossing the chasm between consuming, tastemaking and creating.